1. Finding the right plot of land

 Planning rules change frequently, can vary from area to area and may depend on what development is being proposed.
 The planning portal website has some useful information to help guide you.
 To make sure you don’t trip up at the first hurdle we have outlined 6 things you need to know before embarking on your self-build project.

 You will also need to register your plot of land with the land registry.

 4. Designing your home

 Now you are ready to start designing your dream home.
-The first step is to liaise with an architect to draw up the blueprints.
-It’s a good idea to have a design brief in mind beforehand to outline your aims, budget, style etc. Make sure you choose a fully certified architect, which you can search for on the Architects Registration Board.
+The first step is to liaise with an Architectural Consultant to draw up the blueprints.
+It’s a good idea to have a design brief in mind beforehand to outline your aims, budget, style etc. Make sure you choose a fully certified Architectural Consultant to do this and check their accreditation.

 You will need self-build insurance to cover liability for the site and public liability.
-If you are managing the project yourself rather than through an architect, you should consider getting employer’s liability insurance as well.
+If you are managing the project yourself rather than through an Architectural Consultant, you should consider getting employer’s liability insurance as well.

 It is also worthwhile investing in a dedicated self-build structural warranty, for your own peace of mind and to keep the option open to you of selling your home.
 A warranty can also help in your bid to raise finance.